 The argument is that, if you’ll allow someone to arrange your marriage for you, you will also follow the norm and denounce divorce.
 Similarly divorce is decidedly more difficult in these countries compared to those in the west.

 While the arranged marriage statistics may be encouraging, stories in the news regarding these types of unions are usually not wrapped up with a fairytale ending.
 We hear a lot about young women being killed by their families for not accepting a pre-determined partner.
 Of course, statistics related to this are not available.

 On the other hand, we are also hearing about people in the western world choosing the pre-arranged marriage route out of respect for tradition.
 While they are free to choose their own partner, they’ve decided against it.

-I found this article written by Aditya Mahajan provides a very unique look at an Indian man’s point of view regarding arranged marriages.
+I found an article written by Aditya Mahajan (now removed from the Khaleej Times) that provided a very unique look at an Indian man’s point of view regarding arranged marriages.
 It is interesting to note that India, a country where most unions are pre-arranged, has the lowest divorce statistics in the entire world at only 1.1 percent.
 Surely this tells us something.

 Just why these arranged marriages are so successful (aside from the denunciation of divorce that I mentioned earlier) can be a mystery to most.
 Since these relationships are chosen by family members, it seems that they are built on a set of moral values and beliefs.

 A similar belief system is paramount to a successful relationship.
 Sure, you do see examples of people with different beliefs making it work, but it’s far easier when you have that building block established in the first place.

 Secondly, a certain level of equality is achieved in these unions.
 I am not talking about gender equality because that is a different subject entirely.
 This has nothing to do with women’s rights or the like which is a novel unto itself.